 We plan to contribute on the computing aspects by providing storage elements and computing resources to the T2K and HK collaborations, in addition to expertise on the distributed computing.
-This effort, already in motion thanks to the already-funded JENNIFER-II European project, will also allow us to exploit synergies with other IN2P3 groups, including Belle-II.
+This effort, currently in motion thanks to the already-funded JENNIFER-II European project, will also allow us to exploit synergies with other IN2P3 groups, including Belle-II.

-Currently 20 millions CPU·hours are allocated to the T2K French groups and benefits to our CEA-Saclay colleagues for common projects e.g. neutrino cross-section analyses.
-However, the usage of these resources varies between each fiscal year because of users activities fluctuations leading to either under or over-use of this allocation.
+Currently 20 millions CPU-hours are allocated to the T2K French groups and benefits to our CEA-Saclay colleagues for common projects e.g. neutrino cross-section analyses.
+However, the usage of these resources varies between each fiscal year because of fluctuations in users' activities leading to either under or over-use of this allocation.
 Similar issues arise for our allocated 70 TB storage resources.
 Being able to share these resources with other foreign institutions in need or access additional resources if needed seems therefore highly desirable.

-DIRAC1 [41] is a python-based software framework for distributed computing.
-In this framework, a data base is used to catalog all the informations about each registered files, including their location on each storage element along with extra informations about their parents and descendents.
+DIRAC1 [42] is a python-based software framework for distributed computing.
+In this framework, a data base is used to catalog all the information about each registered file, including its location on each storage element along with extra information about its parents and descendents.
 It also allows to define submission queues where jobs are distributed across several computing elements depending on their location and their access to the data.
 Thanks to this system, every computing node has access to the entire data catalog regardless of its location, and can download required files if they are missing on the associated storage elements.